 Decreasing Costs by Improving Quality: An Overview of Lean Principles in Healthcare

-Healthcare spending in the United States was 19.7% of the total GDP in 2020 and it has been projected by CMS to continue increasing.
-While the United States is a leader in some preventative care measures like breast cancer screenings and flu vaccinations, it is also a leader in chronic disease burden and lower life expectancy among OECD countries.
-Both the legislative branch and executive branches have attempted to control these costs and enhance outcomes by passing legislation and implementing new regulatory programs.
-Compliance programs, like MIPS, are an example of the attempt at shifting to a value-based healthcare system from a fee-for-service model.
-A way that healthcare organizations have attempted to lower costs and improve their processes is by implementing Lean principles.
+The United States spent 19.7% of its GDP on healthcare in 2020, and it’s projected to keep increasing.
+The US leads in some preventive care but also has a high chronic disease burden and lower life expectancy compared to other OECD countries.
+The legislative and executive branches have tried to control costs and improve outcomes through new laws and regulations.
+Compliance programs like MIPS are part of the shift to a value-based healthcare system from a fee-for-service model.
+Healthcare organizations have attempted to lower costs and improve their processes by implementing Lean principles.

-Lean is a manufacturing method developed by Toyota in the 1930’s to improve their quality at lower costs.
-Lean focuses on increasing consistency and reliability by adding steps to increase value and eliminating waste.
+Lean is a manufacturing method developed by Toyota in the 1930s to improve their quality at lower costs.
+Lean emphasizes consistency and reliability by adding steps to increase value and eliminate waste.
 While it started as a manufacturing principle, it has since been utilized by multiple industries to improve processes and increase revenue.
 Lean has five main principles:

 - Specify the Value